Chicago man, pistol-whipped, fights off armed would-be carjackers

 Stanton said he believed the person using the gun didn’t really want to use it and though they swung it at him, they never really pointed it at him — which changed his perception of the incident.

-“It was actually incredibly close both me and her assailant coconspirators,” Stanton said.
+“It was actually incredibly close to both me and her assailant coconspirators,” Stanton said.

-Stanton said he then pushed another offender in the car and held him there while he honked the horn to get people’s attention.
+Stanton said he then pushed a fourth offender in the car and held him there while he honked the horn to get people’s attention.
 He said his neighbors started yelling and called police.
 The offender then escaped.

 Stanton suffered a concussion, but is otherwise in good condition.
 Hines was not hurt.